 - 1. That which is safe and does not disrupt or interfere with the educational process.
-This includes, but is not limited to chains, safety pins, spikes, animal collars, leashes, etc. - 2.
-That which does not include items which are vulgar, obscene, libelous, or denigrate others because of race, color, religion, creed, national origin, gender (including identity and expression), sexual orientation, sex, weight or disability. - That does not promote and/or endorse the use of alcohol, tobacco, or illegal drugs and/or encourage other illegal or violent activities. - 4.
-Student clothing must at all times cover undergarments, midriffs, and cleavage so that none of these is visible to others.
+This includes, but is not limited to chains, safety pins, spikes, animal collars, leashes, etc.

+- 2. That which does not include items which are vulgar, obscene, libelous, or denigrate others because of race, color, religion, creed, national origin, gender (including identity and expression), sexual orientation, sex, weight or disability.

+- 3. That does not promote and/or endorse the use of alcohol, tobacco, cannabis or illegal drugs and/or encourage other illegal or violent activities.

+- 4. Student clothing must at all times cover undergarments, midriffs, and cleavage so that none of these is visible to others.
 Skirts and shorts must reach at least the mid-thigh of the wearer.
-Tops must not be strapless, sheer or backless. - 5.
-The middle and high schools are hatfree campuses.
-Students are expected to remove all headwear prior to entering the building.
-Exceptions to this rule may be granted by the principal for religious or medical reasons.
+Tops must not be strapless, sheer or backless.

+- 5. The middle and high schools are hatfree campuses.
+Students are expected

+to remove all headwear prior to

+entering the building.
+Exceptions to

+this rule may be granted by the

+principal for religious or medical

+reasons.
+Students at the high school

+may wear hats, but are required to

+comply with the request(s) of staff to

+remove head wear in their

+individual instructional

+spaces.
+Hats must align with other

+parts of the Code of Conduct and

+Dress Code, as outlined above.